Try Hubstaff for 14 days

 Roll existing training materials into a new system

 Gather feedback on how the training program is going

 Of course, the deliverables should meet the internal or external expectations.

-So for example, if you are rolling out new product videos for your customers to download, you’ll want to meet an external expectation in this case, the customers.
+So, for example, if you are rolling out new product videos for your customers to download, you’ll want to meet an external expectation: the customers.